 - Make sure you click “Allow” at the top of your screen to allow Talkdesk to access your microphone.

-Please follow the instructions here to make sure your permissions are properly enabled.
+Please also make sure your microphone permissions are properly enabled.

 - Make sure your headset is plugged in and that you are able to hear other sounds on your computer.